Test-Time Optimization of Physical Query Plans with LLMs: Results

-For all the queries per dataset, we take the best-performing optimization found by our evolutionary search.
+For each dataset, we study transfer for the top 25\% by SF3 speedup, taking the best plan found for each query.
 We then evaluate transfer to a larger scale (here SF10) by first obtaining the \emph{baseline} physical plan at the target scale and running a deterministic transfer procedure that produces a runnable \emph{optimized} physical plan structure for the target scale (see Appendix~\ref{app:transfer_details} for implementation details and limitations).
-We re-evaluate these runs using the same timing and correctness protocol as in the main experiments, with one exception: we increase the memory limit to 16 GB at both scales to accommodate larger-scale executions.
+We re-evaluate these runs using the same timing and correctness protocol as in the main experiments, with one exception: we increase the memory limit to 16 GB at both scales to accommodate larger-scale executions, which also ensures memory is matched across scales and keeps the SF3 and SF10 speedups comparable.

 Our runs on both TPC-H and TPC-DS benchmarks successfully transfer all selected optimized plans to larger scale.
-Moreover, highlighted in Figure~\ref{fig:scale_transfer}, transfers preserve the speedup pattern for the top-30 (25th percentile) observed at scale factor of 3 at the larger scale factor of 10.
-For presentation quality, we omit plotting an outlier point for TPC-DS at (sf3 = $3.82$, sf10 = $3.83$).
-These results demonstrate that optimizing at a smaller scale can be a useful proxy and testbed for improving performance at larger scales.
+Moreover, as Figure~\ref{fig:scale_transfer} shows, their SF3 and SF10 speedups are positively correlated, preserving the gains found at the smaller scale.
+We present this as a feasibility study rather than a deployment guarantee, and scale is only one way the optimization and deployment settings can differ.
+Since the target-scale baseline is always available, a transferred plan can be validated against it before use, and serious deployments should confirm speedups and correctness at the target scale first.
+Overall, these results demonstrate that optimizing at a smaller scale can be a useful proxy and testbed for improving performance at larger scales.